 Common Accident Causes

-Regardless of the type of truck involved, most crashes are caused by one or more of the following:
+Regardless of the type of truck involved, road conditions, equipment failure, and driver performance may contribute to a truck crash.
+Most accidents are caused by one or more of the following:

 - Driver fatigue